How to fix text tones not working on iPhone after iOS 18 update

 Look at the switch on the left side of your phone.
 If the switch is pushed away from your screen and showing an orange color strip, you have Silent Mode on.
 Flip the switch to turn it off.

-On iPhone 15 Pro and iPhone 15 Pro Max, you can turn off Silent mode by going to Settings > Sounds & Haptics, then turning off Silent mode.
+On iPhone 15 Pro, iPhone 15 Pro Max, iPhone 16, iPhone 16 Plus, iPhone 16 Pro and iPhone 16 Pro Max, you can turn off Silent mode by going to Settings > Sounds & Haptics, then turning off Silent mode.

-Note: iPhone 15 Pro and iPhone 15 Pro Max have an Action button instead of a Ring/Silent switch.
+Note: iPhone 15 Pro, iPhone 15 Pro Max and iPhone 16 series have an Action button instead of a Ring/Silent switch.
 The Action button can be used to turn Silent mode on or off among other functions.

 4. Check that your iPhone isn’t in Focus Mode